 After a medical abortion, you'll need a follow-up visit with your health care provider to make sure you're healing properly and to evaluate your uterine size, bleeding and any signs of infection.
 To reduce the risk of infection, don't have vaginal intercourse or use tampons for two weeks after the abortion.

-- American College of Obstetricians and Gynecologists (ACOG) Committee on Practice Bulletins — Obstetrics.
-ACOG Practice Bulletin No. 67: Medical management of abortion.
+- American College of Obstetricians and Gynecologists (ACOG) Committee on Practice Bulletins — Gynecology and the Society of Family Planning.
+ACOG Practice Bulletin No. 143: Medical management of first-trimester abortion.
 Obstetrics and Gynecology.
-2005;106:871.
-Reaffirmed 2011.
+2014;143:1.

 - Bryant AG, et al. CME review article: An overview of medical abortion for clinical practice.
 Obstetrical and Gynecological Survey.
 2014;69:39.

 - Harwood B. First trimester medication abortion (termination of pregnancy). http://www.uptodate.com/home.
 Accessed Feb.
 16, 2015.

 - Simmonds K. Patient information: Abortion (pregnancy termination) (Beyond the Basics). http://www.uptodate.com/home.
 Accessed Feb.
 17, 2015.